 - Hiking sandals: During our last trip to Mexico I only brought two pairs of shoes- my Topo hiking boots for more rugged trails and hiking sandals for literally everything else.

-They’re seriously SO convenient- you can wear them as water shoes, while you’re checking out a cenote or hot spring, while exploring the site of an ancient ruin, or even with a cute outfit to go out to dinner.
+They’re seriously SO convenient- you can wear them as water shoes, while you’re checking out a cenote or hot spring, while walking around for miles and miles on a Chichen Itza tour, or even with a cute outfit to go out to dinner.

 I love my Tevas and Justin is very fond of his as well.